paulwaite87/worldmap-dektop/README.md

 The process of obtaining the API Key is easy once you are signed in.
 There is a link `API Keys` and you can create one there.
 Copy the key, and then back in the root directory copy `.env.tmpl` to a new file named `.env`.
-Edit that file and replace the placeholder there with your newly acquired API Key.
+Edit that file and replace the `AIS_API_KEY` placeholder there with your newly minted API Key.
 You will now be able to edit `config/worldmap.conf` and set the `enabled` flags to True in the `[shipping]` and `[shipping_harvester]` sections.

+### Obtaining an API Key for Weather/Lightning Strikes
+This is for the `weather_scanner` and it's a similar deal, but also easy.
+You just need to create an account on https://openweathermap.org and the link to acquire an API Key is right there on the homepage.
+Just be aware it will take some hours before the key is made active.

+In your `.env` file do as above and put the key in for the `OPENWEATHER_API_KEY` setting.

+Once the `weather_scanner` process is enabled and running, you will find that the table in the database called `lightning_strikes` will acquire data, though it also gets culled every few hours (`expiry_hours` setting in that section) so won't get too populated.

+A `make status` command will show the number of strikes in each region.

 ### Shipping Data Acquisition
 Ships broadcast data in the form of messages continuously at regular intervals.
 The main message